beagzl/OMPH/README.md

 5. Edit the master mod file to include the generated sub-files (in the current example, `HANK.mod` or `RANK.mod`)

-### Important Constraints
+### Important things to take into account

-- Provide all private equilibrium equations (funcODE+funcSTAT) in continuous time
+- Provide all private equilibrium equations (funcODE+funcSTAT) in continuous time, discretizing in the state space
 - Only one time derivative per equation (must appear linearly)
 - Do not mix state and forward variables in the same equation
 - Variable names cannot start with `v_` or `dot_`